 - Avoid Clichés: Don’t fall back on the common language used to describe new sights.
 Tell us what was so special about it in your own words.
 Don’t forget sounds, smells, and the general atmosphere of a place—those are uber-important as well.
 Try to avoid words like “exciting”, “fun”, and “nice”.

-Avoid articles about “Mexican Festivals” or a piece called “My bachelorette in Mazatlan, Mexico”.
+Avoid articles called “My bachelorette in Mazatlan, Mexico”.
 Instead, show us something with the title “Experiencing Nighttime Festivals with with 30-somethings in Mazatlan, Mexico”.
 We hope to build a big library of fun ideas, so the more specific the better!

-Another idea is staying away from ‘UK Adventures with Grandparents” or “Foggy London with the Fam”.
-We rather see something like “Exploring London’s Underground Art Scene with a Crew”.
+Another idea is staying away from vague things such as ‘UK Adventures with Grandparents” or “Foggy London with the Fam”.
+We rather see something like “Exploring London’s Underground Art Scene with a Crew”, or “Is London Better By Foot or Bike?”
+We will consider comprehensive itineraries occasionally.